adamringhede/WebMF/README.md

 Some takes a very long time to setup and has a steep learning curve.
 There is a need for something easier, more beginner friendly.

-#### Q: This project is really cool, how can I get involved?
-A: Just using the framework and submitting feedback is worth a lot at this stage.
-If you want to help out with documentation, tutorials, testing, implementation, or coming up with new features or requirements, contact me (Adam Ringhede) by email.

 ### Dependencies
 	– Node.js